 Faneuil Hall is open from Monday to Saturday from 10-9 and on Sunday from 11-7.
 Click here to get directions.
-For a full list of all the business that operate there and the event schedule, check out their website.
+For a full list of all the businesses that operate there and the event schedule, check out their website.

 7. Feast on Seafood

 Whether you can understand the accent or not, one of the most fun things to do in Boston is trying some of the city’s classic seafood dishes.
 (If you find yourself in Canada’s east coast province of Nova Scotia, eating lobster rolls is one of the best things to do there as well!)

 Perhaps the most quintessential dish in Boston is New England clam chowder.
 This creamy seafood soup has been a staple of the Boston diet since the time of the Pilgrims.
 Great places for some chowdah include Legal Sea Foods and B&G Oysters.

 The lobster is usually soaked in either butter or mayo along with some salt and pepper.
 If that sounds amazing, that’s because it is!

-8. Visit The North End (and eat Italian food!)
+8. Visit The North End (and eat Italian food)

 While lobster is one of the most popular foods in Boston, so too is Italian food.
-The North End has been inhabited since the 1630s, and is home to an Italian American population.
+The North End has been inhabited since the 1630s and is home to an Italian American population.

 If you love Italian food (balsamic vinegar, cheese, pasta, pizza, olive oil…oh my!), you’ll want to check out the North End.
 However, it’s not just about the food here, there are some great sites to see as well.

 You can wander around the North End sampling gelato as you go, but if you want to learn more about the neighbourhood and find some great restaurants, check out this tour, which includes a knowledgeable guide, food samplings, entrance fees, and more.

 9. JFK Presidential Library & Museum

 Tragically, JFK was assassinated in 1963.
 History buffs will want to add a stop at the JFK Presidential Library & Museum to their list of things to see in Boston.

 The striking building was designed by world-famous architect I.M.
 Pei on Boston’s waterfront.
 Before his untimely death, Kennedy visited the area to find a location for his future library, but he never got to see it completed.

 Through the various exhibits, you can learn all about the life and legacy of JFK.
 With interactive displays, high-definition projections, and countless original artifacts, it’s an amazing look into one of the country’s most beloved public figures.

-10. Famous Universities
+10. See The Famous Universities

 Harvard consistently ranks at #1 on lists of the top universities in the world.
 As such, the campus of this Ivy League school is considered one of the top things to see in Boston.

 You have a few different options for seeing this world-famous university.
-Click here to download a free map for a self-guided tour along with an accompanying audio tour.
+Click here to download a map for a self-guided tour along with an accompanying audio tour.